Directorate of Technical and Quality Management (TEC)

 While other ESA directorates incorporate their own specific research and development programmes, the Directorate of Technical and Quality Management is responsible for longer-term technology development – including generic technologies bringing benefit for all technical domains – while also supporting research and development infrastructure such as laboratories, test facilities and specialist sections covering every aspect of the space environment.

-The Directorate’s primary goal is to ensure enabling technologies are available at the very point when new ESA and European missions them – one definition of innovation being ‘the right technology at the right time’.
+The Directorate’s primary goal is to ensure enabling technologies are available at the very point when new ESA and European missions need them – one definition of innovation being ‘the right technology at the right time’.

 Technology is also a key element of competitiveness, to underpin the European space industry’s continued viability – considering that approaching 50% of its turnover comes from commercial global markets.
 Novel technologies open up fresh markets and enable innovative applications.